 FWA applications could have the following capabilities:

-a) to rapidly deploy a fixed wireless technology to provide voice services in large segments of the market that do not have any telecommunication service;
+a) to rapidly deploy a fixed wireless technology to provide voice and data services;

-b) to meet a pent-up demand for high-end, broadband services, both in the business and residential markets;
+b) to comply with a pent-up demand for high-end, broadband services, both in the business and residential markets;

-c) as a rural type, to achieve one of major goals in a country for the improvement of telephone density in rural areas;
+c) to achieve the availability of broadband telecommunication services in underserved regions;

-d) to provide the availability of desired added features besides local telephone service features for the customers;

-e) to provide the fixed wireless capabilities for service providers, for example; in order to deploy a wireless competitive local exchange carrier in competition with the incumbent local exchange carrier;
+d) to provide the fixed wireless capabilities for service providers, for example; in order to deploy a wireless competitive local exchange carrier in competition with the incumbent local exchange carrier;

-f) to provide a second or third telephone for customers due to increased uses of fax machines, modems, and Internet access;

-g) to provide wireless Centrex and private branch exchange for business customers having a traffic requirement at the primary rate and above and searching for low cost alternatives;

-h) as an urban type, to provide as multimedia-compatible wireless access network in place of wired networks in the development of new commercial, industrial and residential areas on spot basis in urban area.

 3 Types of FWA systems

-FWA systems may be broadly categorized as three types, each addressing a different market:
+Historical FWA systems may be broadly categorized as three types, each addressing a different market:

 – Wireline equivalent/replacement system applies where wireline services and equipment must be supported to the full extent: either due to the type of equipment to be supported or due to the expectations of the user.
 Capable of delivering toll quality speech and performance equivalent to wired access service.